-The LP class maintains the coefficents of a linear program in both standard inequality and equality form.
-A is an mn matrix describing the linear combination of variables making up the LHS of each constraint. b is a nonnegative vector of length m making up the RHS of each constraint.
+The LP class maintains the coefficients of a linear program in either standard equality or inequality form.
+A is an mn matrix describing the linear combination of variables making up the LHS of each constraint. b is a vector of length m making up the RHS of each constraint.
 Lastly, c is a vector of length n describing the objective function to be maximized.
-Both the n decision variables and m slack variables must be nonnegative.
-Under these assumptions, the LP must be feasible.
+The n decision variables are all nonnegative.

+'''

+inequality

+max c^Tx

+s.t Ax <= b

+x >= 0

-inequality equality
+equality

-max c^Tx max c^Tx
+max c^Tx

-s.t Ax <= b s.t Ax + Is == b
+s.t Ax == b

-x >= 0 x, s >= 0
+x >= 0

+'''